inewland53/mailjet-java/README.md

 # mailjet-java
-How To Send Email With Mailjet
+#### How To Send Email With Mailjet

+Here is a short example of how to send an email using Mailjet APIs.